 Harnessing of wind energy to produce power.
 Since the 1970s, advanced aerodynamic designs have been used to build wind turbines that generate electricity.

 Structure built across a river to hold back a body of water (called a reservoir) in order to prevent flooding, provide water for irrigation and storage, and provide hydroelectric power.

 In electricity, machine used to change mechanical energy into electrical energy.

 Electric cell in which the chemical energy from the oxidation of a gas fuel is converted directly to electrical energy in a continuous process (see oxidation and reduction).
 MORE

 Device for producing controlled release of nuclear energy.

 Turbine: Topic Page

 Rotary engine that uses a continuous stream of fluid (gas or liquid) to turn a shaft that can drive machinery.

-Environmental Studies (Gale in Context) An interdisciplinary portal to news, commentary, audio, video, primary source documents, images, conference reports, and statistics, supporting sustainability and environmental studies.
+Environmental Studies (Gale in Context) This link opens in a new windowAn interdisciplinary portal to news, commentary, audio, video, primary source documents, images, conference reports, and statistics, supporting sustainability and environmental studies.